 Long-term stay of a European in France

-Verified 01 January 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)
+Verified 01 April 2026 - Public Service / Directorate of Legal and Administrative Information (Prime Minister)

 As a citizen of a the European Economic Area (EEA) or if you are Swiss, you have the possibility to settle in France beyond 3 months.
 The residence card giving effect to your rights is not mandatory, but may be useful.
-You can then acquire a right of permanent residence after the first 5 years of a regular and uninterrupted stay in France.
+You can then acquire a right to permanent residence after the first 5 years of a regular and uninterrupted stay in France.

 The stay of a citizen of the European Economic Area or a Swiss beyond the 3-month period is not completely free.
 A refusal to stay may be pronounced.